OpenLMIS/openlmis-ref-distro/docs/source/conventions/performanceTips.rst

 Avoiding N+1 loading is best done through designing for the common case.
 Take for example a User entity, which has a lazily loaded OneToMany relationship with RoleAssignments.
-We might think that the common case we should design for is when we update a user and their RoleAssignments, so we put the full RollAssignment resource in the representation for GET and PUT a User.
+We might think that the common case we should design for is updating a user and their RoleAssignments.
+If we design for this we'll likely place the full RollAssignment resource in the representation for GET and PUT of a User.
 Since the relation is lazily loaded we'll incur N+1 loads:  1 for the User and N for the # of RoleAssignments.
 If we changed the relation to be eagerly fetched, then we'd pull all N RollAssignments when any bit of Java code loaded the User - even if we just needed the User's ID or name.

-The simplest solution therefore is use a lazily loaded relation, and remove the full representations of RoleAssignments from the User resource.
-Afterall updating a User is actually pretty uncommon compared to retrieving a User.
-And if we need a User's RoleAssignments, we don't actually want to retrieve them with the User, rather we'll likely want a specific sub Resource of a User for managing their RoleAssignments.
+The simplest solution therefore is to use a lazily loaded relation, and remove the full representations of RoleAssignments from the User resource.
+Afterall updating a User is actually pretty uncommon compared to retrieving a User, or even retriving the User with RoleAssignments to check that user's rights.
+If we do actually need a User's RoleAssignments, we don't actually want to retrieve them with the User, rather we'll likely want a specific sub Resource of a User for managing their RoleAssignments.
 This sub-resource would typically look like:

 - :code:`/api/users/{id}`
 - :code:`/api/users/{id}/roleAssignments`

+This would optimize the common case (just load a User to get their name/profile), and provide a seperate resource which could be optimized for pulling that User's RoleAssigments in one trip to the database.

 Summary
 ^^^^^^^